 - Monster Career Search Directory

 In addition, every province has its unique career services and resources which are a Google search away.
-Best recommendation I can give is to don’t feel let down.
-The job market is competitive.
-It is really tough to get your hand on your first job unless you graduate from a highly skilled program in Canada.
-Doesn’t matter if you are a doctor, dentist, engineer in another country.
-You still need to get certified and take exams to start your career in Canada.
-Expect to apply for hundreds of jobs to only get handful of phone calls leading to only 2-3 interviews and hopefully 1 job offer.
+The best recommendation I can give is to never feel disappointed.
+The job market is competitive and it is really tough to get your hand on your first job unless you graduate from a highly skilled program in Canada.

-The best way to make yourself attractive is to have an updated resume detailing how you will be a great fit in a particular job.
+The best way to make yourself attractive is to have an updated resume that demonstrates how you will be a great fit in a particular job.
 You might need to tweak your resume multiple times depending on the job you are applying for.
-Be Patient.
-Be Persistent.
-Be Strong.
+Be patient, persistent, and strong.
 You can do this.

 Personal Experience: My first job was difficult.
 It involved traveling to other cities while I didn’t have a car so I had to arrange a ride or take buses.
-Then things got better after finding my first full-time job.
+Things got better after I found my first full-time job.
 Your best friends are Indeed and LinkedIn.
 I found all my jobs through LinkedIn.